 7. Identify and protect your intellectual property.

-In addition to trademarking your name (see #1 above), you also need to identify and protect all of your intellectual property.
+In addition to registering your trademark (see #1 above), you also need to identify and protect all of your intellectual property.
 This includes registering additional trademarks, registering copyrights for your original, creative work; obtaining patents for your new inventions; and developing a trade secret protection program.

 Don’t put your valuable intellectual property at risk.
 Work with an intellectual property attorney to make sure you can protect and enforce your legal rights to that property.